Camp Hale Site Dedication Records

-This video is a recording of the dedication of Camp Hale, Colorado as a national historical site.
+This video is a recording of the dedication of Camp Hale, Colorado as a national historical site as well as a booklet and memorial carving from October 12, 2022 when the site was declared a national monument.

 Language of Materials